audi1099/Parser-Kufar/README.md

 # Telegram bot for searching advertisements in Kufar

-This Telegram bot allows users to search for ads on Kufar.
+This Telegram bot allows users to search for advertisements in Kufar.
 It retrieves search results based on a specified keyword and sends them to the user.

 ## Requirements